Bottleneck Transformer-Based Approach for Improved Automatic STOI Score Prediction: Introduction

-In this study, we propose a model for STOI prediction, which is the combination of a convolution block (conv block), bottleneck transformer \cite{9577771}, and dense layers.
+In this study, we propose a model for STOI prediction.
+The proposed model comprises of a convolution block (conv block), a bottleneck transformer \cite{9577771}, and dense layers.
 The conv block is used for extracting and refining the input features.
 The bottleneck transformer helps to capture short- and long-term contexts while removing redundant information.
 The dense layer is used for the prediction of the STOI scores.
-Experimental results show that predicted scores have higher correlation with the ground-truth STOI Scores when tested in both Seen (as explained in Section V) and Unseen conditions (test speakers and utterances are not involved in the training).
-The experimental results confirm that the proposed model has a comparably better result than the baseline model.
+Based on our research among recent model architectures, STOI-Net \cite{zezario2020stoi} was one of the only models that predicted only one metric as the output i.e. STOI.
+Therefore, we used the STOI-Net model as our baseline model.
+Experimental results show that predicted scores of the proposed model have higher correlation with the ground-truth STOI Scores when tested in both Seen (as explained in Section V) and Unseen conditions (test speakers and utterances are not involved in the training) than the baseline model.

-The remainder of the paper is organized as follows.
-Section II reviews the datasets used, Section III presents the related works, Section IV presents the proposed method, Section V presents the experiments and results, and concluding with discussion on future prospects of this work in Section VI.